civol/HDLRuby/README.md

 An event represents a specific change of state of a signal.
 For example, a rising edge of a clock signal named `clk` will be represented by event `clk.posedge`.
-In HDLRuby::High, events are obtained directly from expressions using the following methods: `posedge` for rising edge, `negedge` for falling edge, and `edge` for any edge.
+In HDLRuby, events are obtained directly from expressions using the following methods: `posedge` for rising edge, `negedge` for falling edge, and `edge` for any edge.
 Events are described in more detail in section [Events](#events).